SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

 In addition, JumpProcesses's interfaces allow for solving with regular jump methods, such as adaptive Tau-Leaping.

-# Third Party Libraries to Note
+# Third-Party Libraries to Note

 ## JuMP.jl: Julia for Mathematical Programming